watusi/jquery-mobile-iscrollview/README.md

 as a string parameter to the widget function.
 Any parameters to the function should follow.

+Note: This method works for all versions of jQuery Mobile from 1.0 to 1.3.x.
+See below, though, for differences when using an alternative way of calling fucntions.

 For example, to call the `refresh` function:

 ```javascript